A fogging visor is not an inconvenience. It’s a safety issue.

 It has excellent moisture absorption properties that help motorcycle helmet rain and sweat bead off and out of your vision.
 It is available in a small handy 32ml spray bottle, taking up barely any space in your pack.

 Don’t just take our word for it; 77% rated it “excellent” on Trustpilot with over 6000 reviews.

 If you want to save some money and take the DIY approach, you can make your own anti-fog spray.

 A simple anti-fog solution with alcohol is just 1/4 cup of water and 3/4 cup of rubbing alcohol mixed with a drop of dish soap.
 Place in a spray bottle, shake well, and you’re good to go.

 If you don’t want to use alcohol, another approach uses vinegar.
 Fill a cup 1/3 full of water, then fill to the brim with vinegar.
 Transfer to a spray bottle and apply to your visor.
 Once applied, wipe down using a microfiber cloth.
 This vinegar solution is also great for cleaning off the grime from your visor.

-When making DIY anti-fog solutions, it is good to use distilled water instead of tap water to ensure other minerals don’t make it into your spray.
+When making DIY anti-fog solutions, it is good to use distilled water instead of tap water.
+Distilled water has no other minerals that might screw up your spray.

 Never Let Fogging Ruin Your Ride